Bitch (slang): History

-whore, but can't be a bitch."Throughout the word's evolution into the nineteenth century, it became gradually less offensive.
+whore, but can't be a bitch."

+Throughout the word's evolution into the nineteenth century, it became gradually less offensive.
 The Oxford English Dictionary in the nineteenth century described the insult as "strictly a lewd or sensual woman".
 The word went through many similar phases throughout history.
 It was not until the 20th century that feminism began to reevaluate the term and its appropriation.

 In the 1920s, bitch became once again a common insult used against women.
 The term bitch became more popular in common language during this era.
 Between 1915 and 1930, the use of "bitch" in newspapers and literature more than doubled.
 The writing of Ernest Hemingway popularized the more modern meaning of "bitch" in this era.
 He used it to represent favorable qualities such as ferocity, edginess, and grit.
 It was during this time that women began gaining more freedom (such as the right to vote through the Nineteenth Amendment).
 The word "bitch" during the twenties meant "malicious or consciously attempting to harm", "difficult, annoying, or interfering", and "sexually brazen or overly vulgar".

 According to Dr. Timothy Jay, there are "over 70 different taboo words", but 80 percent of the time only ten words are used, and bitch is included in that set.
 Being called the term bitch has been associated with worsening the mental health of women.

 Modern use

 In modern usage, the slang term bitch has different meanings depending largely on social context and may vary from very offensive to endearing, and as with many slang terms, its meaning and nuances can vary depending on the region in which it is used.

 The term bitch can refer to a person or thing that is very difficult, as in "Life's a bitch" or "He sure got the bitch end of that deal".
 It is common for insults to lose intensity as their meaning broadens ("bastard" is another example).
-In the film The Women (1939), Joan Crawford could only allude to the word: "And by the way, there's a name for you ladies, but it isn't used in high society - outside of a kennel."
+In the film The Women (1939), Joan Crawford could only allude to the word: "And by the way, there's a name for you ladies, but it isn't used in high society—outside of a kennel."
 At the time, use of the actual word would have been censored by the Hays Office.
 By 1974, Elton John had a hit single (#4 in the U.S. and #14 in the U.K.) with "The Bitch Is Back", in which he says "bitch" repeatedly.
 It was, however, censored by some radio stations.
-On late night U.S. television, the character Emily Litella (1976-1978) on Saturday Night Live (portrayed by Gilda Radner) would frequently refer to Jane Curtin under her breath at the end of their Weekend Update routine in this way: "Oh!
+On late night U.S. television, the character Emily Litella (1976–1978) on Saturday Night Live (portrayed by Gilda Radner) would frequently refer to Jane Curtin under her breath at the end of their Weekend Update routine in this way: "Oh!
 Never mind...!
 Bitch!"

-Bitchin' arose in the 1950s to describe something found to be cool or rad.
+Bitchin' arose in the 1950s to describe something found to be desirable or exciting.